Cosmological Prediction from the joint observation of MeerKAT and CSST at $z$ = 0.4 $\sim$ 1.2: Cosmological Constraint

-Compared to the previous result using a simpler model given in \cite{Jiang_2023}, the uncertainty of parameter constraint in this work becomes larger.
-This is because that, in this work, we improved the simulation by incorporating more realistic foreground components and more precise instrument effects, such as non-Gaussian beam patterns and polarization leakages.
-For example, in our simulations at $z=0.5$, the foreground is sufficiently subtracted by PCA with $N_{\mathrm{fg}}=10$, which is close to the latest result of real observations of MeerKAT \citep{MeerKAT_GAMA}, suggesting a good reliability of our forecast on cosmological parameter constraints.
+Compared to the result obtained using a simplified instrumental and foreground model in \citep{Jiang_2023}, the uncertainty of $\Omega_{\mathrm{HI}} b_{\mathrm{HI}} r_{\mathrm{HI},g}$ in this work is larger by a factor of $\sim6$.
+Although the Statistical error should decrease as the simulated survey area expands, this increase in uncertainty is expected.
+Because in this work, we improved the simulation by incorporating more realistic foreground components and more precise instrument effects, such as non-Gaussian beam patterns and polarization leakages.
+In our simulations at $z=0.5$, the foreground is sufficiently subtracted by PCA with $N_{\mathrm{fg}}=10$, which is close to the latest result of real observations of MeerKAT \citep{MeerKAT_GAMA}, suggesting a good reliability of our forecast on cosmological parameter constraints.
 The frequency-dependent structures of the beam patterns and polarization leakages work as the key terms of getting close to real observations.
 Therefore, this work provides a more realistic reference for future studies.